-Criteria Essential Desirable Knowledge and skills Ability to communicate effectively and accurate ability to inspire, challenge and motivate of the Ability to priorities, plan and organise self are the Energy, imagination and personal commitment of A sense of humour Reflective and analytical To have high expectations and aspirations of the Knowledge, skills and desire to want to be a to have a willingness to be involved in the work to the safeguarding and promition commitment to the safeguarding and promition commitment to Health and Safety, including the Carry out other duties that the Principal management is to the safeguarding and promition of the carry out other duties that the Principal management is to the safeguarding and promition of the carry out other duties that the Principal management is the principal management in the principal management is the principal management hers to work towards common goals and others ent If all children tutor vider side of school life oting the welfare of children g staff wellbeing and equal opportunities Personal attributes Flexibility to cope with diverse needs of the role Resilience to work under pressure Positive, personable and optimistic.
+Criteria Essential Knowledge & Skills Ability to communicate effectively and accurately, in writing and orally Ability to inspire, challenge and motivate others to work towards common goals Ability to priorities, plan and organise self and others Energy, imagination and personal commitment A sense of humour Reflective and analytical To have high expectations and aspirations of all children Knowledge, skills and desire to want to be a tutor To have a willingness to be involved in the wider side of school life Commitment to the safeguarding and promoting the welfare of children Commitment to Health and Safety, including staff wellbeing and equal opportunities Carry out other duties that the Principal may reasonably request.
+Personal Attributes Flexibility to cope with diverse needs of the role Resilience to work under pressure Positive, personable and optimistic.